ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 ## Projects and Git

 You can use either RStudio's git integration or the command line (via SSH) to manage CCAO git repositories.
-If you are unfamiliar with git or RStudio's git integration, watch [this webinar](https://www.rstudio.com/resources/webinars/managing-part-2-github-and-rstudio/).
+If you are unfamiliar with git or RStudio's git integration, watch [this webinar](https://www.rstudio.com/resources/webinars/managing-part-2-github-and-rstudio/) and/or [Learn git branching]([url](https://learngitbranching.js.org/)).

-Additionally, the Data Department uses RStudio's projects feature to manage environments and switch between contexts.
+Additionally, the Data Department often uses RStudio's projects feature to manage environments and switch between contexts.

 - [ ] Read Posit's [introduction to RStudio projects](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects).
 - [ ] Clone a [CCAO repository](https://github.com/ccao-data/ccao-res-avm) using RStudio's projects feature.

 ## Issue Resolution

 The CCAO Data Department roughly uses [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) to manage its work.
-GitHub flow uses a basic branch-per-issue system.
+GitHub flow uses a basic **branch-per-issue** system.
 Each issue or new feature is tied to a branch and merge request.
 Work is done on the branch, then merged to `master` (or `main`) after testing and review.
 Here's an example of a typical workflow:

-1. You are assigned **Issue #118, Update Internal Contribution Guidelines** within GitLab.
+1. You are assigned **Issue #118, Update Internal Contribution Guidelines** within GitHub.
-    * Check to see if there is a branch associated with your issue within GitLab.
+    * Check to see if there is an existing branch associated with your issue within GitHub.
 Branches created via issues usually have a similar name, in this case the branch name would be `118-update-internal-contribution-guidelines`.
     * If a branch doesn't exist, then create one yourself.
 Each issue has an associated "Create Merge Request" button which will create a branch and merge request for that issue.
 2. Checkout the issue branch.
     * Within RStudio, navigate to the git pane, then click the branch name in the upper right-hand corner (usually **master**).
 Select the branch associated with the issue you have been assigned.
 In this case, `118-update-internal-contribution-guidelines`.
 You can also click different branch names to check them out.
     * The branch you selected should now appear in the upper right-hand corner of the git pane.
 You are now working within that branch.
 2. Work the issue.
 Use the issue page comments to communicate with your supervisor about the issue.
-3. Commit often and use [descriptive commit messages](https://commit.style/).
-Only push to your issue branch, never directly to `master`.
+3. Commit often and use [descriptive commit messages](https://commit.style/). **Only push to your issue branch**, never directly to `master`.
 4. When you have finished working on the issue:
     * Push all work to your issue branch
-    * Create a merge request if one doesn't exist already
+    * Create a pull request if one doesn't exist already
-    * If a merge request exists but is tagged as **Work-in-progress**, remove the WIP tag using the GitLab UI
-    * Request approval for your merge request to let your supervisor know you've finished working the issue
+    * Request approval for your pull request to let your supervisor know you've finished working the issue
+    * Your PR will be reviewed, and you will receive a notification with comments, change requests, or approval.
-    * Merge your code.
-You can select **Merge Immediately** from the merge dropdown (we rarely use merge trains)
+    * Once approved, you can merge your code.
+You can select **Merge** from the merge dropdown

+To see examples of this workflow in action, you might explore some closed pull requests -- like [this one](https://github.com/ccao-data/data-architecture/pull/889), which creates a [view](https://ccao-data.github.io/data-architecture/#!/model/model.ccao_data_athena.reporting.vw_market_tracker) that drives our [Housing Market Tracker](https://www.cookcountyassessoril.gov/cook-county-housing-market-tracker).

 See the [Version Control and Workflow](https://github.com/ccao-data/wiki/blob/master/Handbook/Handbook.md#version-control-and-workflow) section of the handbook for more information.

-## Intern Hours, Projects, and Time Tracking

-Interns may work up to 20 hours per week and are encouraged to do so.
-Working 15 hours or less may limit the assignments you receive, as most of our departmental projects require a significant time investment.
-Intern schedules and certain events are tracked on a shared calendar (the Data Department calendar).

-- [ ] Email your preferred schedule to [Nicole](mailto:nicole.jardine@cookcountyil.gov).
-Include the days and times you will be working and the date of your last day.
-Subject: 'YOUR NAME - Internship Hours'

-During the first week of employment, interns _may_ need to manually record their hours by emailing [HR](assessor.ccaohr@cookcountyil.gov).
-After the first week, interns will use the Cook County Time system to track their hours.
-Visit [this page](https://www.cookcountyil.gov/cct) and click **Dashboard Login** to access CCT. **We recommend that you create a recurring calendar event to remind you to clock in and out.**

-Data Department fellows do not need to submit time sheets to the CCAO.
-They are still accountable for their time, but are paid by their academic institutions.

 ## Required Reading and Bookmarks